mattermost/mattermost-developer-documentation/site/content/contribute/more-info/team_contributions/_index.md

 ## Platform Contributors

 Platform contributors by GitHub username and (first contribution date) are alphabetically listed below.
-The list is updated regularly (last updated March 20, 2020), and includes contributions to {{< newtabref href="https://github.com/mattermost/mattermost-server" title="mattermost-server" >}} and {{< newtabref href="https://github.com/mattermost/mattermost-webapp" title="mattermost-webapp" >}} repositories.
+The list is updated regularly (last updated March 20, 2020), and includes contributions to {{< newtabref href="https://github.com/mattermost/mattermost" title="mattermost" >}} and {{< newtabref href="https://github.com/mattermost/mattermost-webapp" title="legacy mattermost-webapp" >}} repositories.
 We also plan to expand this list to include other Mattermost repositories.

 Join others who have contributed code to Mattermost repositories in GitHub, and [get started today]({{< ref "/contribute/more-info/getting-started" >}}).